By Gary Mar and Janet Lane

 Published in the Calgary Herald

-Gary Mar is President and CEO of the Canada West Foundation.
-Jane Lane is Director of the Centre for Human Capital at the Canada West Foundation.
+Gary Mar is president and CEO of the Canada West Foundation; Janet Lane is director of Skills, Innovation and Productivity at Canada West Foundation.